How Allergy Skin Tests Work, What Results Mean & When Doctors Recommend Each

 Why Is Skin Testing Important For Allergies?

-Skin testing is the quickest method of diagnosing allergies, with findings available in as little as 15 minutes.
+Skin testing is the fastest method to diagnose allergies.
 Your allergy doctor can do many skin tests for allergies while closely watching them.
 Once the results are available, your doctor can create a treatment strategy that lowers the chance of an allergic reaction.

-Skin prick and skin patch tests are the two methods of allergy skin testing.
+Skin prick and skin patch tests are the two most common methods of allergy skin testing.

 Skin prick tests are necessary to detect allergic reactions to food, pollen, mold, and pet dander.
-By observing skin reactions, the test seeks to determine the level of immunoglobulin E (IgE) antibodies.
-Substances suspected of triggering allergic reactions — potentially up to 50 allergens – are applied to the forearm or back, and the doctor uses a needle to puncture the skin beneath.
+By observing skin reactions, this test seeks to determine the level of immunoglobulin E (IgE) antibodies.
+Substances suspected of triggering allergic reactions —potentially up to 50 allergens— are applied to the forearm or back, and the doctor uses a needle to puncture the skin beneath.

 A red and itchy hive may develop on the skin soon after the doctor injects the chemical.
 Your reaction proves you have an allergy to the substance.

 Keep in mind that the allergist will test you for several allergens while keeping an eye out for symptoms of an allergic skin reaction.
-Queen Creek allergy doctors are the only professionals who can perform skin prick tests with a physician to prove if you’re allergic to something.
+Allergy doctors in Queen Creek are the only professionals who can perform skin prick tests with a physician to prove if you’re allergic to something.

 The skin patch test is an allergy test used to detect specific chemicals that cause contact dermatitis (i.e., skin irritation or inflammation due to contact).
 Patch testing is the only technique to detect the exact irritating component if you have recently suffered from dermatitis or eczema.

 Contrary to skin prick tests, a skin patch test focuses on reactions to contact allergens on the skin rather than to food or airborne allergens.
-Skin patch test results take between 48 and 96 hours, but skin prick test findings are available immediately.
+Contrary to skin prick tests that offer immediate findings, skin patch tests results can take between 48 and 96 hours.

 Usually, two to three office visits are necessary for this allergy test.
 Your allergist will administer 20 or more chemicals during the initial appointment in little patches to the skin of your arm or upper back for 48 hours.